simoneromano96/federation-graphql-rust/README.md

 Subscriptions are not supported by federation yet, but mercurius supports them, this means that I have to create a new service for the subscriptions or migrate everything to mercurius, since migrating from Rust to JS is fast I'll first try the create a new service and then I'll move all the services to JS and see if there is an appreciable difference in performances.

 I should also see why it does not work, it could just be a matter of changing the generated schema of `async-graphql` adding "extend".

+I decided to give schema-stitching a try after I saw that it is mantained and it works surprisingly well, subscriptions included, I've migrated the gateway to that.